Coast FIRE on a $80k Salary

 Why This Matters

 At $80k, your path to Coast FIRE is well-paved if you can maintain discipline.
 This income level provides enough cushion for comfortable living while still allowing meaningful savings.
 The key is avoiding lifestyle creep as your career progresses.
-Investing $1,333/month at 7% returns could grow to over $402k in 15 years.
+Investing $1,333/month at 5% real returns could grow to about $353k in 15 years.

 Key Considerations for Your Situation